Use IP addresses to generate a choropleth map

 - Data with associated IP addresses, such as web access logs.
 The examples in this topic use the

 sourcetype=access_combined_wcookiedata from the Search Tutorial.
-To follow along with the examples, download the tutorialdata.zip file and see Upload the tutorial data for instructions on uploading it.
+To follow along with the examples, see Download the tutorial data files and then Upload the tutorial data for instructions on uploading the data.

 - Perform field extraction to isolate the IP addresses as necessary.
 See Build field extractions with the field extractor in the Knowledge Manager Manual.